la-famiglia-jst2324/parma-mining-linkedin/README.md

 ### Refreshing Linkedin Cookie:

-Performance and outputs of Linkedin module is highly depends on the Linkedin cookies.
-Cookies are used to mocking browser behaviour.Although currently used cookies are long-lasting, they may expire or become invalid.
+Performance and outputs of Linkedin module highly depends on the Linkedin cookies.
+Cookies are used to mock browser behaviour.
+Although currently used cookies are long-lasting, they may expire or become invalid.
 In such a case, cookies must be renewed.

 **Dependency:**